unb-libraries/docker-drupal/README.md

 This upgrade system allows in-place upgrades only by updating the makefile, and is appropriate for Github post-commit hook driven rebuilds.

 ## Getting Started
 Not sure where to start?
 New to Docker?
-Check out the [unblibraries/drupal Wiki](https://github.com/unb-libraries/docker-drupal/wiki) for detailed instructions.
+Check out the [unblibraries/drupal Wiki](https://github.com/unb-libraries/docker-drupal/wiki) for detailed instructions on deploying a local development instance.
+If are looking for something more production-ready, you probably don't need instructions.
+Just include this image in your Fleet unit file with the appropriate environment variables.

 ## Usage
 ```